KuriKai/DHTP/README.md

 ----------------------

 The DHTP (DOOM High-resolution Texture Project) is a community driven project that had is birth as the D2RP (Doom 2 Retexture project).
 That project initially had a good start, but was unfortunately misguided during the course of its development, and couldn't realistically be rescued without a lot of attention.
 Thus, JDTP (jdoom texture pack) came into being (Thanks to Chilvence).
 To repair the damage and salvage what could be salvaged.
-Now it has grown into the DHTP (Doom Hires Texture Project) which is a continuation of the JDTP but with all high resolution texture capable ports in mind.
+Now it has grown into the DHTP which is a continuation of the JDTP but with all high resolution texture capable ports in mind.

 The main goal of the DHTP is to provide the community with a space to easily contribute their own works, as well as offering a steady stream of feedback from both site visitors and administrators.
 It will also be a lot more tightly controlled than its predecessor, in regards to both copyrights and quality control.